 If exploring the picturesque settlements of a lush, historic region is your thing, the Tweed Valley will not disappoint.
-As well as the main town of Murwillumbah, Crystal Creek Rainforest Retreat is ideally located for an unhurried exploration of what the Far North Coast of New South Wales has to offer in cosmopolitan culture, home-grown heritage and friendly country hospitality.
+As well as the main town of Murwillumbah, a romantic escape to Crystal Creek Rainforest Retreat is ideal for an unhurried exploration of what the Far North Coast of New South Wales has to offer in cosmopolitan culture, home-grown heritage and friendly country hospitality.

 Chillingham, the first of the Volcano Villages, nestled inside the erosion caldera of the Mt Warning Shield Volcano.
 Follow Tourist Drive 36 as it winds its way along the tree-lined Rous River through subtropical and ancient Gondonawan rainforest clinging to rhyolite rocks from the 240 million year old Chillingham Volcanics.
 Enjoy a coffee at the Bushtucker Gardens, lunch at Chillingham Store or walk by the river along Beantree Walk past the Pioneer Wall.

 In this sleepy coastal fishing village at the mouth of the Tweed River you will find a general store, dinghy boat hire, art gallery, and a caravan park adjacent to a quiet pristine sandy beach.
 The Fingal lighthouse can be reached with a short walk through remnant coastal rainforest to the headland.